-- 11. HKEX holds 75.96% of the issued share capital and 100% of the voting rights of OTC Clear.
-As mentioned, 12 Non-Voting Ordinary Shareholders who are or intend to be Clearing Members own, in aggregate, the remaining 24.03% of OTC Clear's issued share capital.
-HKEX is a recognised exchange controller under the SFO with its own statutory duties, including the duty to ensure that any RCH controlled by it performs its duties properly.
-HKEX is thus legally obliged to take on an active role in overseeing and ensuring the proper functioning of OTC Clear. - HKEX is a listed company on the Main Board of the Stock Exchange of Hong Kong Limited (SEHK).
-It is the holding company of the following three exchanges and five clearing houses in Hong Kong and the United Kingdom (UK): - (a) The SEHK; - (b) Hong Kong Futures Exchange Limited (HKFE);
+- HKEX holds 82.70% of the issued shares and 100% of the voting rights of OTC Clear.
+Twelve Non-Voting Ordinary Shareholders who are Clearing Members own, in aggregate, the remaining 17.30% of OTC Clear's issued shares.
+HKEX is a recognized exchange controller under the SFO with its own statutory duties, including the duty to ensure that any RCH controlled by it performs its duties properly.
+HKEX is thus legally obliged to take on an active role in overseeing and ensuring the proper functioning of OTC Clear. - 11 HKEX is a listed company on the Main Board of The Stock Exchange of Hong Kong Limited (SEHK).
+It is the holding company of the following three exchanges and five clearing houses in Hong Kong and the UK: - (a) SEHK; - (b) Hong Kong Futures Exchange Limited (HKFE); - (c) The London Metal Exchange (LME);

-- (c) The London Metal Exchange (LME); - (d) Hong Kong Securities Clearing Company Limited (HKSCC); - (e) The SEHK Options Clearing House Limited (SEOCH); - (f) HKFE Clearing Corporation Limited (HKCC); - (g) OTC Clear; and - (h) LME Clear Limited (LME Clear).
+- (d) Hong Kong Securities Clearing Company Limited (HKSCC); - (e) The SEHK Options Clearing House Limited (SEOCH); - (f) HKFE Clearing Corporation Limited (HKCC); - (g) OTC Clear; and - (h) LME Clear Limited (LME Clear).